National Board of Review Awards 2022

 The 94th National Board of Review Awards, honoring the best in film for 2022, were announced on December 8, 2022.

-The gala was held on January 8, 2023 at Cipriani 42nd Street, in New York City, and hosted by television personality and journalist Willie Geist.
+The annual awards gala was held on January 8, 2023, at Cipriani 42nd Street in New York City, and hosted by television personality and journalist Willie Geist.

 Top 10 Films

 Films listed alphabetically except top, which is ranked as Best Film of the Year: